NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   caption: "The problems can be distributed providing a recursively parallelized solution."
 ) <diag:problem_tree>

-// - Parallelize on the GPU instead of the CPU
-//   + From the host, launch the Parareal kernel on the device
-//     + Each core on the device executes the same sequence of instructions (kernel), but uses different thread-local variables such as their thread id, block id, etc.
-//     + Use traditional and sequential solvers on each core for each subproblem
-//     + Write the final point to an array
-//   + Send solution data back to host for sequential correction
-//   + Host corrects and loops

 // - Distribute problems over multiple processes/devices
 //   - Preparing the Cluster
 //     - Currently only works for an ssh-cluster i.e. a collection of machines that can all be accessed via ssh from the head node